RonenNess/sini/README.md

 ### Multiple Objects in a single file

 The `ToObject` methods accept an optional `section` parameter.
 Providing it will only read data from the given section, and treat it as the global scope.
-That way, you can store multiple objects in a single file.
+You can use this to store multiple objects in a single file, separated by sections.

 For example, we can create this ini file: